apache/airflow/docs/apache-airflow/security/webserver.rst

 For more details, please refer to
 `Security section of FAB documentation <https://flask-appbuilder.readthedocs.io/en/latest/security.html>`_.

-Example using team based Authorization with Github OAuth
+Example using team based Authorization with GitHub OAuth
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-There are a few steps required in order to use team-based authorization with Github OAuth.
+There are a few steps required in order to use team-based authorization with GitHub OAuth.

 * configure OAuth through the FAB config in webserver_config.py
 * create a custom security manager class and supply it to FAB in webserver_config.py